netresearch/oro-hide-unavailable-variants/README.md

 - Rows and columns (for which no product variants exist) are removed from the inline matrix form for configurable products.
+- Non-existent variants are removed from the selection box of configurable products.

 ## Development